mzogheib/quoll/infrastructure/README.md

 ## Authentication with AWS

-- This is done manually using OIDC providers
+- This is done manually for both GitHub and Terraform Cloud using OIDC providers
 - Refer to wiki

 ## ECR